- A valid transaction must be accepted by the contract of each of its input and output states

 The contract code can be written in any JVM language, and has access to the full capabilities of the language, including:

-- Checking the number of inputs, outputs, commands, timestamps, and/or attachments
+- Checking the number of inputs, outputs, commands, time-window, and/or attachments

 - Checking the contents of any of these components